 The number located next to the Legacy Features menu item indicates the number of legacy features that are enabled.

 When Looker is updated, any relevant legacy features are automatically turned on.
 This means the old feature is still active.
 When you’re ready to move to the new feature, you can turn the legacy feature off.

 If your company started using Looker after a feature was deprecated, that feature won’t appear in the Legacy Feature panel and you won’t be able to turn it on.
 This prevents you from accidentally using features we have deprecated.
 The Legacy Feature panel won’t appear at all if there are no legacy features available to your instance for your current Looker release.

-Legacy features are features we plan on removing in future releases of Looker, so we strongly recommend moving away from their use.
+Legacy features are features we plan on removing in the future, so we strongly recommend moving away from their use.
 Legacy features can often be confusing or inconsistent, which is why they’ve been replaced with something we think works much better.